Dinarin/2d-platformer-pygame/README.md

 - Reading tile images from a single spritesheet;
 - Reading tileset names from a tileset python file;
 - Reading level number from command line and loading corresponding level from levels folder;
-- The objective of the game is collecting is collecting more bonuses than the opponent;
+- The objective of the game is to collect more bonuses than the opponent;
 - Game ends when there is no bonuses left.

 ### Prerequisites: